derijkp/dirtcl/README.txt

 Legalities
 ----------
-RnaViz is Copyright Peter De Rijk, University of Antwerp (UA), 2012
+dirtcl is Copyright Peter De Rijk, University of Antwerp (UA), 2012

 following terms apply to all files associated with the software unless explicitly disclaimed in individual files.